 What about alcohol?
 Alcohol may make it easier to fall asleep, but it really damages your sleep quality and destroys your deep sleep which is so important for your memory and your health.

-Try these three small changes for a couple of weeks and see if you notice any difference.
+Try these three small changes for a few weeks and see if you notice any difference.

-*This article is for informational purposes only.
-It is not a substitute for professional medical advice and treatment and should not be seen as a substitute for it.
+*This article is for information purposes only.
+It is not a substitute for professional medical advice and treatment, nor should it be considered a substitute for it.